A truncated Siegel-Weil formula and Borcherds forms: Integral of Borcherds forms

 \subsection{Geometric version of the truncated Siegel-Weil formula.}

-In the previous section we computed the integral of the convergent terms of certain adelic theta function, see corollary \ref{swcor}.
+In the previous section we computed the integral of the convergent terms of the adelic theta function, see Theorem \ref{swcor}.
 This subsection connects this result with the complex geometry point of view of Borcherds \cite{borcherds_1998_automorphic}, showing a truncated version of the classical Siegel-Weil formula for the modular curve.\\